knative/docs/docs/install/Knative-custom-install.md

    [Installing logging, metrics, and traces](../serving/installing-logging-metrics-traces.md) for details about setting up the various supported observability plugins.

-You are now ready to deploy an app, run a build, or start sending and receiving events in your Knative cluster.
+You are now ready to deploy an app or start sending and receiving events in your Knative cluster.

 ## What's next